miso-lims/miso-lims/docs/user_manual/type_data.md

 and ghost samples.

 {% assign figure = 1 %}
-Sample classes, and the relationships between them, can be customized to suit your requirements.
-Figure {{figure}}
-shows the sample hierarchy used at OICR.
+Sample classes, and the relationships between them define the sample hierarchy.
+Both the classes and relationships can be customized to suit your requirements.
+Figure {{figure}} shows the sample hierarchy used at OICR.
+Sample relationships have a parent and child class.
+This means that if you have a sample of the parent class, you can propagate a sample of the child class.
+In figure {{figure}}, the relationships are illustrated using arrows that point from the child class to the parent class.

 {% include userman-figure.md num=figure cap="OICR sample hierarchy" img="type-data-sample-hierarchy.png" %}